RealAcharnes/M1-S2-Project-Student-Feedback/README.md

     <img src="https://github.com/RealAcharnes/M1-S2-Project-Student-Feedback/blob/main/.github/media/AddAccount.jpg" width="303" height="429">
 </div>

 Unlike creating a student account, to create a teacher or administrator account you will need to enter name, first name, email address and then choose a role by clicking on one of the boxes.
+A temporary password will be automatically generated for the teacher.
+After validating the account by clinking on the link sent in the verification mail, he can connect to his account and change his password confidentially in his profil pag  (cf [Profil page](#profil)).